liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/05-using-lcs/09-lcs-tokens.markdown

 | **Note**: If your auto-scaling environment creates new server nodes from a
 | server in a system image, that server can't require human interaction during
 | setup.
 When creating such an image, you must change any portal property
 | settings that prevent automatic setup.
-By default, @product@'s setup wizard
+By default, @sharepoint@'s setup wizard
 | requires human interaction.
 You must therefore set the `setup.wizard.enabled`
 | property to `false` if you want your auto-scaling environment to create new
 | nodes from the server.